What happens to your recycling

 Textiles

-There are a number of textile banks throughout the district which can be used to recycle clothing and paired shoes.
+There are a number of textile banks throughout the district which can be used to recycle clothing and paired shoes and we also collect from the kerbside.

 The collected materials are taken to A-Tex's (formerly Soex) warehouse in Germany where they are sorted into different grades.
 Most items are then sent abroad to developing countries where they are sold at markets to be re-worn.
 Items which are not suitable to be reused as clothing are broken down so that their fastenings, trimmings and fibres can be recycled.